Riversharp4/Maths-PSMT/README.md

 Debug.Log("The total volume is " + runningtotal + "cm³ or " + runningtotal/1000000 + "m³.");

-// Assigns runningtotal's value to the variable sa (surface area) v = runningtotal;
+// Assigns runningtotal's value to the variable v (volume) v = runningtotal;
 ```